Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 - **Total Predictions**: Ensures a sufficient number of predictions are made weekly.
 - **Successful Predictions**: Tracks that at least 50% of predictions are successful weekly.

-This monitoring setup provides a comprehensive view of the application’s health, enabling us to ensure scalability, reliability, and proactive issue resolution.
+This monitoring setup provides a comprehensive view of the application’s health.

 ![SLOs for Cloud Run](figures/SLOs.png)